 Asheville Scarefest started out as a little mini-con for Pathfinder Society, back in 2013.
 The idea was to find a way to combine the creepiness of The Best Holiday with the joy of our favourite hobby, and it worked!
 We ran and played a lot of the scarier PFS games, had some pretty great costume contests, and everyone had a lot of fun.
-In fact, it went so well that three years ago we could barely fit in the Wyvern’s Tale (our FLGS — Friendly Local Gaming Store).
+In fact, it went so well that in 2014 we could barely fit in the Wyvern’s Tale (our FLGS — Friendly Local Gaming Store).
 So we realized that we’d need to find a bigger place.
 And once we were looking for a bigger place it occurred to us that there was no reason to limit ourselves to only one game.
 Most of us don’t only play one game…but for some reason the different gaming groups in the WNC area rarely wound up in the same place at the same time.

 So in 2015, we threw open the doors for any tabletop game that wanted to come and join us!
 We got a great response, and wound up running tables of D&D, Savage Worlds, Dread, Shadowrun, World of Darkness, and more.
 Our goal is to add more variety every year, so if you have a game you’d like to run at some point, let us know!